Thousands of men, women and children are subjected to forced labor and sex trafficking in Peru. This is their story told in pictures.Read more...

 Why this Matters

 Human trafficking is modern-day slavery.
-With 21 million victims worldwide, there are more slaves today than at any time in history.1 Our Catholic faith calls on us to defend life and human dignity, to fight conditions that lead to the enslavement of human beings.
+With nearly 25 million victims worldwide, there are more slaves today than at any time in history.1 Our Catholic faith calls on us to defend life and human dignity, to fight conditions that lead to the enslavement of human beings.

 Human Trafficking Stories